 Green logs are normally winter-cut, during the fall and winter.
 This is when the sap is dormant and moisture at a minimum.
 It also means the wood is free of insects and disease.
 The wood is heavy, due to the high moisture content, and is prone to shrinkage and possibly warping as it dries out.

-Kiln dried logs have been run through a heated kiln to speed up the drying process and typically have more closely-controlled moisture levels, allowing for more accurate predictions of their final size and they also have minimum shrinkage.
+Kiln-dried logs have been run through a heated kiln to speed up the drying process and typically have more closely controlled moisture levels, allowing for more accurate predictions of their final size and they also have minimal shrinkage.

 Mills and log suppliers sell log by linear feet.
 This means you are ordering and paying by the total length of logs needed.
 By the way, “linear” is the correct term to use to designate length (as opposed to square feet or cubic feet).
 Some people use the term “lineal” but this is incorrect since lineal refers to ancestry.

 To determine the correct number of linear feet needed for your log home you need to calculate the number of courses required to achieve your desired wall height, then multiply that by the length of that wall.

 You’re using 6” x 8” D-logs that have a finished height of 8” to build a 10-foot-high wall, 24-feet long: